HoppersPS4/Waste_Ur_Time/README.md

 ## Purpose

-Welcome 'Waste_Ur_Time,' a program that takes on the seemingly impossible task of bruteforcing PS4 and PS5 Package Passcodes, where success is as elusive as samsepi0l loving floppas.
+Welcome 'Waste_Ur_Time,' a program that takes on the seemingly impossible task of bruteforcing PS4 and PS5 Package Passcodes, where success is as elusive as Haytada loving piracy.

 # Preview